YZnoodle/YZnoodle.github.io/_posts/3/2020-2-4-Dialogue-Manager-and-Parser.md

 title: Reusable json dialogue parser
 category: [code]
 ---
-This dialogue manager created in Godot is reusable and allows quick creation of mini games.
-It comprises a simple dialogue GUI and a json parser.
+This dialogue parser created in Godot is reusable and allows quick creation of mini games.
+It automatically parses a jsonn dialogue file to buttons and label in your game.

 [<img src="{{ site.baseurl }}/images/demo/0220DialogueDemo.gif" style="width: 300px;"/>]({{ site.baseurl }}/images/demo/0220DialogueDemo.gif)